BerkeleyLab/gasnet/docs/memory_kinds.md

 all APIs required to do so by the API Proposal (notably the `gex_RMA_*()`, `gex_AM_*()` and `gex_VIS_*() API families).

-Since multi-EP support is currently exclusive to ibv-conduit in FAST segment mode, the use in other conduits is effectively limited to aliasing of the primordial team.
+Since multi-EP support is currently exclusive to ibv and ucx conduits (and only in some segment modes), the use in other conduits is effectively limited to aliasing of the primordial team.

 ## `gex_TM_Create()`